Rosemary Kayess: Drafting of UN Convention and advocacy work

 From 2008 to 2009, Kayess served as the director of the Disability Studies and Research Centre at the University of New South Wales.
 In this role, she contributed to public commentary and analysis on the effects of unemployment, and limited access to further education, on people with disabilities.

 Kayess was also a speaker at the 2009 Protecting Human Rights Conference held at the Gilbert + Tobin Centre of Public Law at the University of New South Wales.
 Kayess discussed human rights violations against people with disabilities, including the lack of adequate accommodation, forced institutional care, and educational segregation.
 Kayess’ work continues to explore these issues in Australia and internationally.

 Since 2009, Kayess has been a member of the disability reference group for the Department of Foreign Affairs and Trade’s AusAID.

 In 2010, Kayess was appointed director of the Human Rights and Disability Project at the Australian Human Rights Centre at the University of New South Wale’s Faculty of Law.

 From 2010 to 2014, Kayess was a senior visiting research fellow on the Disability Rights Expanding Accessible Markets Project (DREAM).
 The project’s stated aim was to assist the European Union and its member states in implementing the Convention on the Rights of Persons with Disabilities.

 In 2011, Kayess joined the Social Policy Research Centre at the University of New South Wales as a senior research fellow.
-She remains in this role as of 2021.
+She remained in this role until her appointment to the Australian Human Rights Commissioner in 2024.

 Later career

 In January 2018, Kayess became the interim director at the Disability Innovation Institute at the University of New South Wales.
-Here, she drives research for innovative initiatives across all faculties and disciplines to help transform the lives of people with disabilities.
+Here, she drove research for innovative initiatives across all faculties and disciplines to help transform the lives of people with disabilities.

 In 2018, Kayess became the first Australian woman to be elected to the United Nations Committee on the Rights of Persons with Disabilities, which monitors the implementation of the Convention on the Rights of Persons with Disabilities.
 In March 2019, she was appointed vice-chair of the committee in recognition of her academic experience and expertise in Australia and internationally.
 On 8 March 2021, International Women’s Day, Kayess was elected the committee chairperson.
 She has advised on the implementation of the Convention in Australia, the Asia-Pacific and Europe.

+On 24 January 2024, Kayess was appointed as the Australian Disability Discrimination Commissioner for a term of five years.